adenk2/IS477/ProjectPlan.md

 **Metadata and data documentation (cf. Module 15)**: Metadata and data documentation to support discovery, understandability, and reuse.
 We plan to create a data dictionary for all variables in the merged dataset, as well as including descriptive metadata, e.g., source, units, and description.
 As a final step, we can ensure documentation follows the FAIR principles as discussed in class: Findable, Accessible, Interoperable, and Reusable.

+**Constraints:**

+*  Several constraints may affect the scope, quality, and reproducibility of this project:
+*  Data availability and completeness: The NOAA GSOM dataset relies on weather station data, which may have missing or inconsistent records over the long time period (1902–present).
+Some years or months may lack full climate measurements, limiting consistency.
+*  Temporal alignment: The NOAA dataset is monthly, whereas USDA NASS corn data is annual.
+Aggregating and matching temporal scales may introduce uncertainty or bias.
+*  Geographic granularity: The NOAA data used is for Champaign, Illinois, which may not fully represent climate conditions across the entire state.
+This spatial limitation may affect generalizability.
+*  API and access limitations: The NOAA API may restrict the number or frequency of requests, which could slow data collection and updates.

+**Gaps:**

+*  Integration precision: We need to determine the most appropriate way to aggregate monthly climate data for integration with yearly agricultural outcomes.
+*  Feature selection: We have not yet finalized which climate variables best predict corn yield.